Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 # PORTFOLIO

 Welcome to my projects.
 I am Emmanuel Agyemang,an Msc International Economics student at the Université d'Orléans,France.
-The projects below highlight some of my skills and experience.
+The projects below highlight some of my skills and experience.[View on GitHub]()

 # I.Customer Retention Analysis — SQL and Power BI